 \paragraph{Extracting Entities from Wikidata.} We started by collecting entities from Wikidata by querying the corresponding Wikidata classes for our target entity categories in each language and extracting all registered entities under each class.
-We found the coverage in Wikidata to be generally sufficient for \textit{authors}, \textit{locations}, and \textit{sports clubs} for all languages.
+We found the coverage in Wikidata to be generally sufficient for \textit{authors}, \textit{locations}, and \textit{sports clubs} in all languages.
 However, the coverage for the other entity types (\textit{food dishes, beverages, names)} was much less extensive and varied by language.
-As of 2024, we observed that higher-resource languages had a sizable amount of entities in Wikidata (e.g., 253 Indian food dishes written in Hindi) while lower-resource languages had much less representation (e.g., only 24 Indian food dishes in Malayalam, 37 Pakistani names in Urdu, etc.).
+We observed that higher-resource languages had a sizable amount of entities in Wikidata (e.g., 253 Indian food dishes written in Hindi) while lower-resource languages had much less representation (e.g., only 24 Indian food dishes in Malayalam, 37 Pakistani names in Urdu, etc.).

 \paragraph{Pattern-based Extraction from Web-Crawls.} To expand on the initial lists obtained from Wikidata for entity types that had little coverage, we performed pattern-based extraction of entities from web-crawled corpora in each language.
 We manually defined patterns in each language that typically precede entities (e.g., \textit{brother/sister named \rule{0.65cm}{0.15mm}} for first names, \textit{recipe of \rule{0.65cm}{0.15mm}} for food dishes, etc.).
-Using the patterns, we scanned through each language's partition in the mC4 web-crawl corpus \cite{xue2021mt5} and extracted unigrams and bigrams that appeared after a detected pattern.
+Using the patterns, we scanned through each language's partition in the open-source mC4 web-crawl corpus \cite{xue2021mt5} and extracted unigrams and bigrams that appeared after a detected pattern.
 We also accounted for gender inflections if required.
-This resulted in 5k-10k extractions in each type and language, which were then manually filtered to remove irrelevant extractions and select culturally-relevant entities.
-Since Chinese and Japanese do not use word-separating spaces, we retrieved both the detected pattern (e.g., ``喝'', which means “\textit{to drink}'') and up to ten surrounding characters in these languages, and then prompted \texttt{GPT-4o-mini} to extract the entity from the captured characters, if any were mentioned.
+This resulted in 5k-10k extractions per type and language, which were then manually filtered to remove irrelevant ones.
+Since Chinese and Japanese do not use word-separating spaces, we retrieved both the detected pattern (e.g., ``喝'', which means “\textit{to drink}'') and up to ten surrounding characters, and then prompted \texttt{GPT-4o-mini} to extract the entity from the captured characters, if any were mentioned.
 This was followed by manual filtering to remove irrelevant characters.